NinadHirani/Code-Hunger/replit.md

 # Overview

-This is a LeetCode clone application built with modern web technologies.
+This is a Code Hunger application built with modern web technologies.
 It's a full-stack coding practice platform that allows users to solve algorithmic problems, submit solutions, and track their progress.
-The application provides an interactive coding environment with syntax highlighting, problem descriptions, test case validation, and user authentication through Google Firebase.
+The application provides an interactive coding environment with syntax highlighting, problem descriptions, test case validation, and user authentication through Firebase.

 # User Preferences